LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 * **Failed connection**: In the event of a failed connection, wait some time, and then try to stop and restart the connector.
 If you still need assistance, please contact your LivePerson representative.

 * **401 "unauthorized" error**: This error can occur if you try to add an agent connector for a bot user that wasn't created by you.
-Either add the agent connector for a different bot user, or have the creator of the bot user add the agent connector.
+Either add the agent connector for a different bot user that you have created, or have the creator of the bot user add the agent connector.

 ### Deployment statuses
 An agent connector can have one of the following statuses: